 - Extract the contents of the Fastboot ROM downloaded in Step #1

-- Browse through these files and double click on the flast_all.bat file
+- Move or copy the files inside the extracted folder to your ADB/Fastboot folder and then double click on the flast_all.bat file

 Yours may just say flash_all if you aren’t showing extensions (.BAT file is for Windows, .SH file is for Linux/macOS).